shshemi/tabiew/tutorial/tutorial.md

 import csv[\t no-header] sample.tsv
 ```

 It goes without saying that, Not providing arguments for `csv` or `fwf` results in using default arguments instead.
+You may also pass `$stdin` as the path to read the standard input instead of a file.

 ### Arguments for `csv` Format